Patrick Wisdom Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to surrender 33 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Nationals pitchers combine to rank 16th in baseball in home runs surrendered (34 total, 1.2 per game).

-- The Nationals will send Williams (1-1) to the mound for his sixth start of the season.
-He is 1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched.

-- The right-hander last appeared on Thursday against the New York Mets, when he tossed five innings, allowing four earned runs while giving up nine hits.
+- Irvin will make his first start of the season for the Nationals.

 © 2023 Data Skrive.
 All rights reserved.